MeMstudios/lampros-support/README.md

 Deployment
 ---
 It's currently running on a Linux AMI machine as a service.
 This setup will be different based on what kind of machine you're running.
-If you can get sudo access to the server where it's hosted you can `service lampros-support stop` or `service lampros-support start` or `service lampros-support restart` the binary file is uploaded to `/home/michael/go/src/`
+If you can get sudo access to the server where it's hosted you can `service lampros-support stop` or `service lampros-support start` or `service lampros-support restart` the binary file is uploaded to `/home/michael/go/src/` you must stop the service to upload and then start again.
+Log can be found: `/var/log/lampros-support.log`